Today I'm reminding myself to make time to enjoy one of my winter hobbies: journaling!

 - Develop a travelogue to somewhere you've never been (Use the Web for research to make it more accurate).
 Write a journal from the viewpoint of a time traveler, sharing your wild experiences as you visit different eras.
 You could write a journal as though you're an employee at a fancy hotel in Paris (even though you really aren't) making up stories about all the weird rich people that stay there overnight.

 - Write a pretend letter from one fictional character to another.
 Or from one historical figure to another.
 It's fun to mix and match people who couldn't actually have known each other: Have Neil Armstrong write to H.G.
 Wells, for example.
-Or have Jane Austen send a witty letter to fellow author Danielle Steele, just for fun.
+Or have Jane Austen send a witty letter to fellow author Danielle Steele or Anne Rice, just for fun.

 - Write a diary from the perspective of Snow White's stepmother, or Cinderella's stepsister, if you like fairy tales.

 The idea isn't to lie to or defraud your readers (if you choose to share your journal).
-Rather, it's just to have a little fun and be creative.
+Rather, it's just to have a little fun and stimulate your creativity.

 You might have to actually remove yourself from the house once a week to a coffee shop to get your writing time in, if you can arrange your absence.